 Action flow is a front-end logic builder with more orientation towards completing on-screen actions like push notifications, event triggering, etc. It provides you the capabilities to visually build your custom actions on the screen and give an immediate response on the completion of the action on the client side.

-In this podcast, Jinen Dedhia, Co-founder and MD of DronaHQ, introduced us to Action Flows and how it will change the face of low-code app development.
+In this podcast, Jinen Dedhia, DronaHQ Co-founder, introduced us to Action Flows and how it will change the face of low-code app development.

 Tune in to find out: